Relativity implications of the quantum phase: Concluding remarks

 \section{Concluding remarks}

 This paper has explored the relativity implications of the quantum phase.
-It required us to consider projective representations that are equivalent to the unitary representations of the central extension.
-This establishes the equivalence of the unitary representations of the Weyl-Heisenberg group with a particular projective representation of the abelian translation group on extended phase space.\ \ This leads to the projective representations of the scaled inhomogeneous symplectic group as the largest representation in which the Heisenberg commutation relations are valid at all states in the Hilbert space under the action of the unitary representations of the central extension of the group.\ \
+The quantum phase required us to consider projective representations of the symmetry groups that are equivalent to the unitary representations of their central extensions.
+This establishes the equivalence of the unitary representations of the Weyl-Heisenberg group with a particular projective representation of the abelian translation group on extended phase space.\ \ This leads to the projective representations of the conformally scaled inhomogeneous symplectic group as the largest representation in which the Heisenberg commutation relations are valid at all states in the Hilbert space under the action of the unitary representations of the central extension of the group.\ \

+Requiring relativistic concepts of invariant time through an orthogonal line element leads to the Born metric on extended phase space with the fundamental scale constant $b$.\ \ The resulting symmetry is the inhomogeneous unitary group $\mathcal{I}\mathcal{U}( 1,n) $.\ \ This symmetry describes the transformation between noninertial, as well as inertial, states.
+Spacetime in this theory is relative to noninertial states and there is neither an absolute inertial nor rest frame.
+The limit $b\rightarrow \infty $ results in spacetime becoming an invariant subspace with the associated appearance of an absolute inertial frame.\ \ The full classical limit with $c,b\rightarrow 0$ yields a new derivation of Hamilton' s equations.
+These transformation equations have absolute Newtonian time with the appearance of an absolute inertial and rest frame.\ \ \